 After you’ve been submitted to the testing company by your school and received your email confirmation from PSI, you can schedule your written exam.
 There are two ways to do this:

-After your records have been located, you’ll be able to pay the $39 exam fee – which is non-refundable – and schedule your exam.
+- Pay Fee: After your records are located, pay the non-refundable $39 exam fee to schedule your exam.

-Just remember that you’ll have one year from the date of payment to be able to complete your exams.
+- Complete Within a Year: Remember, you have one year from the payment date to complete your exams.

 Practical Exam